-The South Stand is a near carbon-copy of the Boothen End opposite.
+The Caldwell Construction Stand is a near carbon-copy of the Boothen End opposite.

 Much like the Boothen End, there is only a very small windshield over by the southwest corner, but the cantilever roof up above does mean that there are no supporting pillars in the way, ensuring a clear view of the action from any seat.

-Away fans are housed behind the goal in the South Stand.
+Away fans are housed behind the goal in the Caldwell Construction Stand.